Enter the specific heat of the air or fluid being analyzed and the acceleration due to gravity to calculate the lapse rate.

 Calculate the lapse rate using the equation above.

-A lapse rate is a measure of the change in temperature with respect to altitude of a gas.
+A lapse rate is a measure of the change in temperature with respect to an altitude of a gas.